 Here is a screenshot of the traffic I am generating on my Carrot site over the last couple of months.

 About my Weebly and Wix sites

 I can’t even find them in the search results.
 Part of the problem is the way I created the pages.
-I goofed up and deleted a few pages and couldn’t redirect the URLs so I have a bunch of 404 errors on my site.
-A problem that you can easily fix on a Carrot website.
+I goofed up and deleted a few pages and couldn’t redirect the URLs, so I have a bunch of 404 errors on my site.
+This is a problem that you can easily fix on a Carrot website.

 What are some of the best features of Carrot sites?